sanchitdilipjain/aws-kendra/docs/index.md

  - Adding FAQs

-    - Amazon Kendra contains a deep learning model which look up precisely for frequently asked questions (FAQ) which are ingested as independent question-answer pairs.
+    - Amazon Kendra contains a deep learning model that lookup precisely for frequently asked questions (FAQ) which are ingested as independent question-answer pairs.
 We can add questions and answers (FAQs) directly to the index using the console or the CreateFaq operation.
-    - FAQ is save in a file that we can persist in S3 bucket.
+    - FAQ is saved in a file that we can persist in the S3 bucket.
 It can we a comma-separated values (.csv) files or, JSON files.
     - FAQ file can be downloaded here: <a href="https://github.com/sanchitdilipjain/aws-kendra/blob/main/FAQ.csv">FAQ.csv</a>

         1. Traverse to the <a href="https://console.aws.amazon.com/s3/">Amazon S3 console</a>